-It’s so hard not to fall into that frantic business overwhelmed trap that modern business life so easily induces.
-Podcasts, Instagram adverts, people doing way more things than you, courses you need to go on, books you need to read, places you need to go.
-If you are self-employed and a sensitive entrepreneur then you will struggle with this more than most people.
+It’s so hard not to fall into that frantic business overwhelmed trap that modern business life so easily induces as a self-employed Highly Sensitive Person (HSP) – Podcasts, Instagram adverts, people doing way more things than you, courses you need to go on, books you need to read, places you need to go.
+If you are self-employed and a highly sensitive entrepreneur then you will struggle with this more than most people.

-And if you don’t take a step back you may have found that the things that used to bring you joy don’t anymore.
-Or you may feel like you’re trapped and overwhelmed in a business that you originally started to bring you more freedom and flexibility so you can slow down end enjoy the simple things!
+If you don’t take a step back you may have found that the things that used to bring you joy as a self-employed entrepreneur don’t anymore.
+Or you may feel like you’re trapped and overwhelmed in a business that you originally started to bring you more freedom and flexibility so you can slow down and enjoy the simple things!

-If like me you feel that those little moments of simple joy have stopped lighting you up then I have a few tips that have worked for me this week, and I’ll be doing them again now as I have slipped back into that rush rush rush mentality!
+If like me you feel that those little moments of simple joy have stopped lighting you up then I have a few tips that have worked for me to soothe my highly sensitive self-employed soul, and I’ll be doing them again now as I have slipped back into that rush rush rush mentality!

 I’m going to stop thinking I should only spend this long on something and having deadlines I force on myself and just enjoy the process of creating.
-So, go back to what you loved doing.
+So, go back to what you loved doing as you became self-employed.
 If it’s writing do that and enjoy it!
 For me I love designing so I’m allowing myself time to play and experiment on jobs, using my iPad and Procreate to add illustrations and painted textures to projects and do what I do best!
 If you have a product, what passion sparked that idea?

 I am the master of flitting from business task to business task so this is a hard one!
 But I’m making an effort to start something and just do that one thing.
 I’m typing this on my iPad as it’s easy to click from tab to tab and avoid work.
 Find something that works for you and focus.
-One or two hours of intense focus give you that feeling of achieving something as opposed to beating yourself up over a to-do list that is never finished.
+One or two hours of intense focus, which is one of your highly sensitive gifts, give you that feeling of achieving something as opposed to beating yourself up over a to-do list that is never finished.

-A to-do-list that is never finished is a big source of business overwhelm so don’t overload yourself.
+A to-do-list that is never finished is a big source of self-employed business overwhelm for highly sensitive people HSPs, so don’t overload yourself.
 Put on one essential task and two others for the day and leave it at that.
 Drop the overwhelm guilt when you have to leave something for the day.
 It will get finished eventually.